History of the aircraft carrier: World War II

 World War II in the Pacific Ocean involved clashes between aircraft carrier fleets.
 Japan started the war with ten aircraft carriers, the largest and most modern carrier fleet in the world at that time.
 There were seven American aircraft carriers at the beginning of the hostilities, although only three of them were operating in the Pacific.

 Drawing on the 1939 Japanese development of shallow-water modifications for aerial torpedoes and the 1940 British aerial attack on the Italian fleet at Taranto, the 1941 Japanese surprise attack on Pearl Harbor was a clear illustration of the power projection capability afforded by a large force of modern carriers.
 Concentrating six carriers in a single striking unit marked a turning point in naval history, as no other nation had fielded anything comparable.

 Meanwhile, the Japanese began their advance through Southeast Asia, and the sinking of Prince of Wales and Repulse by Japanese land-based aircraft proved in finality that aircraft, and aircraft carrying warships, would dominate the seas.
-For the first time in naval history aircraft had sunk a battleship while maneuvering at sea and fighting back.
+For the first time in naval history aircraft had sunk a battleship that was maneuvering at sea and fighting back.
 In April 1942, the Japanese fast carrier strike force ranged into the Indian Ocean and sank shipping, including the damaged and undefended carrier HMS Hermes (1924).
 Smaller Allied fleets with inadequate aerial protection were forced to retreat or be destroyed.
 The Doolittle Raid, consisting of 16 B-25 Mitchell medium bombers launched from USS Hornet against Tokyo, forced the recall of the Japanese strike force to home waters.
 In the Battle of the Coral Sea, the world's first carrier battle and one in which fleets only exchanged blows with aircraft became a tactical victory for the Japanese, but a strategic victory for the allies.
 For the first time in history, at the Battle of Midway, a naval battle was decisively fought by aircraft and not warships; all four Japanese carriers engaged were sunk by planes from three American carriers (one of which was lost); the battle is considered the turning point of the war in the Pacific.
 Notably, the battle was orchestrated by the Japanese to draw out American carriers that had proven very elusive and troublesome to the Japanese.